 The temple is open daily from dusk to dawn.
 More details at www.meijijingu.or.jp

-Shibuya Crossing – one of the largest and busiest intersections in the world.
-During one change of the lights at the intersection, at the rush hour – about 2.5 thousand people can enter at once there.
-The intersection is crowded always: during a day and the night.
+Shibuya Crossing is one of the largest and busiest intersections in the world.
+During one change of the lights at the intersection, during rush hour – about 2.5 thousand people can enter at once there.
+The intersection is crowded always: during the day and the night.
 The phenomenon, however, is that the green light comes on at the same time on all sides of the junction, so people appear on it at one time, coming from different directions.
-Watching this place from aside, it seems impossible that people in the middle of the crossing do not fall into each other.
+Watching this place from the side, it seems impossible that people in the middle of the crossing do not fall into each other.
 All that you have to do is to try by yourself and get through this crossing.
 You will understand that even in the biggest crowd, crossing the street is possible and pedestrians are walking thru the crossing in a completely natural way.

-It is worthy to come here regardless of the time of day, but in the evening, you can see illuminated and loud multimedia large-format advertisings, distributed on facades of all surrounding skyscrapers.
+It is worth coming here regardless of the time of day, but in the evening, you can see illuminated and loud multimedia large-format advertisements, distributed on the facades of all surrounding skyscrapers.
 Shibuya’s intersection is often used as a movie plan, also for Western productions, such as “The Fast and the Furious – Tokyo Drift.”